TomatenKuchenDEV/docs/docs/features.md

 	- RSS/Atom
 	- YouTube videos and livestreams
 	- Twitch livestreams
-	- new Minecraft-Vanilla- und Paper-Versionen
+	- New Minecraft-Vanilla- und Paper-Versionen
 	- Minecraft server status
 - [AFK](./afk)
 	- List of all AFK users on the server